graphprotocol/ens-subgraph/README.md

     label
     node
     owner
-    transfers
+    transfers {
+      id
     }
   }
+}
 ```

 ### Finding all the domains that one Ethereum Account Owns

 This comes in handy when there is a user who has registered potentially 100's of names, but can't remember them all.
 Simply filter by owner, and all of their purchases will be shown.
+(You will have to process events up to around ~3720000 until you see this accounts first purchase of a domain).

 ```
 {